egison/egison/docs/reference/builtin-data.rst

 String
 ======

-String are enclosed in double quotes.
+Strings are enclosed in double quotes.

 ::